dhc-barnard/tutorials/Scalar I.md

 ### This tool is not great for:
 * Storing lots of images or large images (if your project is object-centered, try [Omeka](https://www.omeka.net/) or [Wax](https://minicomp.github.io/wax/) instead)

+## Materials:
+- Internet access
+- Reliable web browser (preferably Chrome or Firefox)
+- Access to your email.
+- An account at [scalar.usc.edu](https://scalar.me/anvc/scalar/) or your own Scalar install.

 # Guided Practice
 ## Step 1: Getting Started
 ### Sign Up